devleaks/twitter_bootswatch/README.md

 This plugin requires that Twitter Bootstrap for Elgg plugin  be installed and enabled.

-Bootswatch Theme can be previewed and selected in Administration panel, under Module Parameters->Bootswatch Theme.
+Bootswatch Theme can be previewed and selected in Administration panel, under `Module Parameters->Bootswatch Theme`.